yokowasis/conversion-mcp-server/README.md

 ```
 "Convert this HTML to PDF: <h1>Hello World</h1><p>This is a test.</p>"

+"Convert this HTML to DOCX: <h1>Hello World</h1><p>This is a test.</p>"

 "Convert this Markdown to PDF and save it to ~/Documents/report.pdf:
 # My Report
 ## Summary
 This is a **sample** report."

+"Convert this Markdown to DOCX and save it to ~/Documents/report.docx:
+# My Report
+## Summary
+This is a **sample** report with *emphasis*."

 "Convert the webpage https://example.com to PDF format"

+"Convert the webpage https://example.com to DOCX format"

 "Convert my markdown file at ~/Documents/notes.md to a PDF"

+"Convert my markdown file at ~/Documents/notes.md to a DOCX"
 ```

 ## 📁 Project Structure